-Through the School’s Alumni Officer, Sharon Potts, we keep an up-to-date record of all ORs.
-Please remember to let us know if your personal or contact details change.
+We keep an up-to-date record of all ORs, please remember to let us know if your personal or contact details change.

 The Club is governed by a Committee, made up of The President, two Vice-Presidents, Secretary, Treasurer, Branch Secretaries, Sports/Activity Secretaries, Past Presidents, The Head and any other Rossallian The Committee deems appropriate.
 The Committee meets twice per year.
 A smaller Management Committee deals with the day-to-day business of the Club.